aaronsherwood/liveCoding/flok.md

 const { extra } = program;
 let extraOptions = config.extra || {};

-extraOptions.bootScript = "C:/Users/[USERNAME]/.atom/packages/tidalcycles/lib/BootTidal.hs"; //Modify it and check if it is the adress of your BootTidal.hs file extraOptions.useStack = true;
+//Modify it and check if it is the adress of your BootTidal.hs file extraOptions.bootScript = "C:/Users/[USERNAME]/.atom/packages/tidalcycles/lib/BootTidal.hs";
+//add it if you use Stack to boot Tidal. extraOptions.useStack = true;

 // if (extra) {